curtclifton/bbedit-swift-clm/README.md

 ## Status

 I’m actively updating this at the moment.
-Keyword and commenting highlighting is all that works at the moment.
+Keyword and commenting highlighting are all that works at the moment.

 ## Installation